 For Serum and other biological samples, we Recommend using: Solvent A: 50% DI Water/50% Methanol (or 2-propanol) + 0.1% Formic Acid (for positive mode MS) or +10 mM ammonium acetate or formate (for negative mode MS).
 Solvent B: The same as you would ordinarily use.
 Cleaning Tip: Methanol or 2-Propanol (IPA) helps to clean the […]

 Before the First use of the Diamond Hydride Column: 1.
 Condition it with 50:50 MeOH/Water for 30 minutes.
 Conditioning Steps – Depends on Your Samples: 1.
-When using urine, plasma, or other biological samples etc: A. Conditioning the Column with 80% Acetonitrile/ 20% DI water/ 0.2% Acetic Acid (or 0.1% Formic Acid) is recommended for […]
+When using urine, plasma, or other biological samples etc: A. Levitra is the generic version of viagra that has been approved by the fda and was ivermectin on cats […]

 I am not observing any peaks for succinic acid or alpha-ketoglutarate with the Cogent Diamond Hydride column in my LCMS runs.

 Question: I am using LC-MS with positive ionization mode and the Diamond Hydride column.
 My mobile phase has 0.1% formic acid in A and B solvents.
 However, I see no peaks for succinic acid and alpha-ketoglutarate in the EICs.
-What is the problem?
-Answer: These compounds are both acidic and will not be amenable to either an […]
+Levitra is the generic version of viagra that has been approved by the fda and was ivermectin […]

 I am using a Cogent TYPE-C™column with LC-MS and solvents containing 10 mM ammonium acetate.
 I noticed that my source was getting white film on it.
 At the same time the background noise was very low.
 Is my column bleeding the packing material?